-Reviewed by Carlo Borsattino, Flybubble Paragliding
+Reviewed by Carlo Borsattino, Flybubble Paragliding.

-It was supplied with a Swing concertina bag as standard, a very nice lightweight one.
+The Mistral 7 was supplied with a Swing concertina bag as standard, a very nice lightweight one.
 Unfolding the wing, it all looks nicely made; materials, stitching, build quality all good.
 Cell openings are relatively small for an EN B wing (even a high-end B).
-The risers are very slim (possibly the slimmest of any B I've seen so far) and line consumption seems very low.
+The risers are very slim (possibly the slimmest of any B I’ve seen so far) and line consumption seems very low.

 Swing’s ‘multigrip’ brake handles are luxurious, with thick neoprene padding all the way round and a removable stiffener in the brake loop, for pilots who like to hold the brakes at the bottom.
 I found the brake loops a bit narrow for my gloved hands.